Unimodular random one-ended planar graphs are sofic: Introduction, definitions

 \subsection{Results and motivation}

 By a {\it unimodular random planar graph (URPG)} we mean a unimodular random graph that is almost surely planar.
-Our main result is the following. \begin{theorem} Every unimodular random planar graph $G$ of finite expected degree is sofic, that is, it has a local weak approximation by a sequence of finite graphs. \end{theorem}

-See Subsection \ref{definitions} for the definition of unimodular random graphs and local weak convergence.
-We will in fact prove the following strengthened version. \begin{theorem} Every unimodular random planar graph $G$ of finite expected degree contains a unimodular spanning tree. \end{theorem}
+Such a graph is called sofic if it has a local weak approximation by a sequence of finite graphs.
+See Subsection \ref{definitions} for the precise definitions.
+We will prove the following. \begin{theorem} Every unimodular random one-ended planar graph $G$ is sofic. \end{theorem}

-A subgraph $H$ of a graph $(G,o)$ is unimodular if their joint distribution ($G$ with indicator marks for the subgraph) is unimodular.
+A subgraph $H$ of a rooted graph $(G,o)$ is a unimodular subgraph if their joint distribution ($G$ with indicator marks for the subgraph) is unimodular.
 This also implies that $(H_o,o)$ is unimodular, where $H_o$ is the component of $o$ in $H$.
+The local weak limit of convergent unimodular random graphs is unimodular, and by restricting $G$ to its subgraph induced by vertices of degree at most $k$, we get a sequence $G_k$ that converges to $G$, so it is enough to prove the theorem for graphs of bounded degree.
 Unimodular trees are sofic, as proved by Elek \cite{E1} relying on a method by Bowen \cite{B}.
 An alternative proof was given in \cite{BLS}.
 This implies, as shown by Elek and Lippner in \cite{EL}, that the existence of a unimodular spanning tree is sufficient for soficity.
-Hence Theorem \ref{sofic} follows from Theorem \ref{main}.
-See Section 8 of \cite{AHNR} for an elaboration of this argument and further references.
+Hence Theorem \ref{sofic} follows from the next theorem.

-The proofs will be reduced to the one-ended case via a unimodular decomposition as in Theorem \ref{decompose}.
-Say that $G$ has a {\it tree-like decomposition into} ${\cal H}$ if \begin{itemize} \item ${\cal H}$ is a collection of pairwise disjoint connected subgraphs of $G$, and $\cup_{H\in{\cal H}} V(H)=V(G)$, \item for any $H,H'\in{\cal H}$ there are finitely many (possibly zero) edges between $H$ and $H'$, \item the adjacency graph determined by $G$ on ${\cal H}$ (with $H,H'\in {\cal H}$ adjacent iff they are adjacent in $G$) is a tree. \end{itemize}

-The next theorem may be of interest on its own.
-It is also applied in \cite{BT}. \begin{theorem} Let $G$ be a unimodular random graph.
-Then $G$ has a unimodular tree-like decomposition into a collection ${\cal H}$ of pairwise disjoint subgraphs such that every $H\in{\cal H}$ is either finite or one-ended almost surely. \end{theorem}

-It may be considered as a unimodular version of Stallings theorem (see \cite{S}), which says that any group of infinitely many ends can be nontrivially decomposed over a finite subgroup as an amalgamated free product or an HNN extension.
-A graph theoretic version for quasitransitive graphs is given in \cite{HLMR}.
-Our result gives of course much less structure, but works in a much greater generality.